Hildebrand Law, P.C. mobile logo

 A contractual right is an enforceable right and therefore, a form of community property.
 Because of that, Jack – and Jack and Verna’s marital community – did have a property right in his unvested pension benefits.
 To the extent the property right was earned during Jack and Verna’s marriage, a divorce court may properly divide it between the couple.

 If you need information about dividing retirement accounts in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.